prigupta0609/AccountManagement/README.md

 4. Application and system level metrics should be pushed to monitoring tools for debugging.
 5. Tokens should be used to send secure information.
 6. HTTPS connection should be used.

+# Design flow
+1. When application starts, in-memory database is created using data.yml file.
+2. JSON request comes at AccountManagementResource.
+This request contains information of payee, receiver and the amount to be transferred.
+3. Request and the accounts of payee and receiver are validated.
+4. Transfer request is now triggered and handled by coordinator.
+This coordinator will be created for each request.
+5. If validation passes, transfer starts with preparing the debit and credit transaction.
+Preparation involve pre-checks for each operation.
+6. Amount is HOLD in preparation of debit operation and READY in credit.
+7. New transactions are added in transaction table (object in our case as database is in-memory) for debit and credit.
+8. If preparation of both the operations is successful, commit operation is triggered.
+9. In commit operation, amount is deducted from payee account and credited to receiver account.
+10. On each step, new transaction entry will be made which will contain TransactionID and PreviousTransactionID to connect will all the transactions of single request.

+# Error scenarios
+1. ValidationException occurs if request is invalid or accounts are invalid.
+2. If preparation of debit or credit fails, TransactionFailure happens.
+3. If commit fails, whole transaction is roll-backed.
+4. If error occurs in rollback, TransactionFailure is thrown and the transaction will need manual intervention (manual intervention is not implemented int this as of now).